ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

                                              ifelse(iyear >= 1990,  "1990s","1970~1980s"))))
 ```

-I then download an map directly from Google as some "canvases" for my geospatial analytics.
+I then downloaded an map directly from Google as the "canvas" for my geospatial analytics.

 ``` r
 basemap <- get_googlemap(center = c(lon = -97.5, lat = 40),